 You can learn the necessary skills through a university degree program in architecture.
 That takes four years of study beyond high school.

 But if you take an architectural drafting course at the college level, you can become an architectural drafter in two years or even less.

-For example, the accelerated drafting program at Herzing College takes just 16 months to complete.
+For example, the accelerated drafting program from Herzing College takes just 16 months to complete.

 Diploma programs are shorter than degrees because they don't include general education courses or spend much time on the history or theory of architecture.
 Instead, they focus on helping students develop the practical skills they need to land their first job as an architectural drafter.